fkaufman-asym/ras-passport-example/README.md

 In the future we could improve this demo code by:

 * adding different options for GA4GH Passport Brokers beyond NIH RAS
+* supporting this service as a full-featured Passport Broker
 * support for more full-featured DRS servers beyond the mock one in this demo
 * ensuring mutual authentication works on multiple browsers beyond Chrome
 * moving to a plugin for apache or nginx that can do mutual authentication plus other filtering (such as geolocation and user restrictions)